2016 United States House of Representatives elections in Nebraska: District 2

 The 2nd district was based in the Omaha–Council Bluffs metropolitan area and included all of Douglas County and the urbanized areas of Sarpy County.
-The incumbent was Democrat Brad Ashford, who had represented the district since 2015.
+Incumbent Democrat Brad Ashford, who had represented the district since 2015, ran for re-election.
 He was elected with 49% of the vote in 2014, defeating Republican incumbent Lee Terry.
 The district had a Cook Partisan Voting Index (PVI) of R+4.

 Democratic primary

 Scott Kleeb, a businessman who was the nominee for Nebraska's 3rd congressional district in 2006 and for the U.S. Senate in 2008, was speculated to challenge Ashford, a centrist Democrat, from the left.
 Kleeb ultimately did not run and Ashford won the primary unopposed.